ncalligaro/GardenCity/README.md

 .5 Using default temperature %s.
 Temperature within margin.
 Boiler needs to be on .6 Unable to read %s temperature
 .7 Unable to read avg %s temperature
+.8 Schedule mode but no active schedule.
+Boiler needs to be off .9 How did we get to this.
+Boiler needs to be off -- Error mode

 Make sure I2C and SPI are disabled in raspi-config or depending of the outputs used it may cause issues